 Has it ever seemed like your free space on your hard drive is getting smaller, or it takes longer to search for a file you can’t find even though you haven’t added any new files or software on your computer?
 This is due to fragments of files left behind from the daily tasks you perform on your computer.
 Whenever you download files from the Internet or delete files to the recycling bin, bits and pieces of files are left behind that you can’t see and most likely don’t know about.
 These are the “junk” files created automatically by

 programs for temporary use but aren’t deleted after the programs are done using them.
 These files include cookies, temporary Internet files, log files, error log files, temporary miscellaneous files, and System Restore points created every so often by Windows.
-This might sound like it would be lots of work to remove all of these useless files, but fear not, a built-in program called Disk Cleanup will delete all these files for you.
+It might sound like it would be lots of work to remove all of these useless files, but fear not, a built-in program called Disk Cleanup will delete them for you.

 Go to Start>All Programs>Accessories>System Tools> Disk Cleanup to run this program.
-Once the program is open, you will be shown a window with a couple of tabs and a few options to choose from.
+Once the program is open, you will be shown a window with some tabs and a few options.
 The first tab that you see lets you choose which junk files you would like to remove.
-Below, this window shows you how much free space you will gain from deleting these files.
+Below, this window shows how much free space you will gain from deleting these files.
 Even if it’s only a few kilobytes, still run the program.

 I have found out from using it that even if it says it will free up a few kilobytes, it usually frees up 1-5GB of space.
-Once you select which files you want to remove, click the OK button at the bottom of the window.
+Once you select which files to remove, click the OK button at the bottom of the window.
 Once the process is done, it will automatically close.
-Along with deleting these junk files, if you haven’t had any problems with your computer, you can free up additional space by clicking the More Options tab in the Disk Cleanup window and clicking the Cleanup button in the section titled System Restore.
+Along with deleting these junk files, if you haven’t had any problems with your computer, you can free up additional space by clicking the More Options tab in the Disk Cleanup window and the Cleanup button in the System Restore section.
 This will delete all but the most recent restore point.
-Once you’re done deleting all your files close the program if it doesn’t close by itself and you are done.
+Once you’re done deleting all your files, close the program if it doesn’t close by itself, and you are done.

 5. Delete Unused Files

-Along with deleting the junk files off your computer, you can also get increased performance from your hard drive by deleting files that you know about but don’t use.
+Along with deleting the junk files off your computer, you can also get increased performance from your hard drive by deleting files you know about but don’t use.
 This includes software and all personal files you create or download, such as movies, music, and pictures.
-Sure, you might be playing only one or two PC games right now.
-It might look cool to have 50 games installed at once, but if you’re not playing them, remove them.
-Sure your hundreds of pictures look cool going across the screen for the My Pictures screensaver, but do you need them all on your computer?
-If the answer is no, then it would probably be better if you saved them all to CDs or DVDs and deleted them from your computer too.
+You might be playing only one or two PC games right now.
+Having 50 games installed at once might look cool, but if you’re not playing them, remove them.
+Sure, your hundreds of pictures look cool across the screen for the My Pictures screensaver, but do you need them all on your computer?
+If the answer is no, it would probably be better if you saved them all to CDs or DVDs and deleted them from your computer.

 READ MORE :